philpraxis/termtitle/README.txt

 -----
 termtitle This is my new window title

+by default, termtitle is the basename of current directory.

 DETAIL
 ------
 Just using Escape terminal sequence, read the bash shell script: